-Our next lemma says that when the number of colorings $r=3$ and the size of $A$ is significantly smaller than $n$, the number of rainbow sum-free $r$-colorings will be much less than $2^n$.
-And when $r\geq 5$ and the size of $A$ is significantly larger than $n/2$, much less than $r^{n/2}$ when $r$, the number of rainbow sum-free $r$-colorings will be much less than $r^{n/2}$.
+Our next lemma says that when the number of colorings $r=3$ and the size of $A$ is significantly smaller than $n$, the number of rainbow sum-free $r$-colorings of $A$ will be much less than $2^n$.
+And when $r\geq 5$ and the size of $A$ is significantly larger than $n/2$, the number of rainbow sum-free $r$-colorings of $A$ will be much less than $r^{n/2}$.